natcap/invest.users-guide/source/seasonal_water_yield.rst

 Alternatively, it may be purchased relatively inexpensively at sites such as MapMart (www.mapmart.com).

 The DEM resolution may be a very important parameter depending on the project’s goals.
 For example, if decision makers need information about impacts of roads on ecosystem services then fine resolution is needed.
 The hydrological aspects of the DEM used in the model must be correct.
 Most raw DEM data has errors, so it's likely that the DEM will need to be filled to remove sinks.
-Multiple passes of the ArcGIS Fill tool, or QGIS Wang & Liu Fill algorithm (SAGA library) have shown good results.
+The QGIS Wang & Liu Fill algorithm (SAGA library) or ArcGIS Fill tool have shown good results.
+Look closely at the stream network produced by the model (**stream.tif**.)
+If streams are not continuous, but broken into pieces, the DEM still has sinks that need to be filled.
+If filling sinks multiple times does not create a continuous stream network, perhaps try a different DEM.
+If the results show an unexpected grid pattern, this may be due to reprojecting the DEM with a "nearest neighbor" interpolation method instead of "bilinear" or "cubic".
+In this case, go back to the raw DEM data and reproject using "bilinear" or "cubic".

 Land use/land cover
 -------------------